inbo/fish-tracking/README.md

 ## fish-tracking

-This private repository contains a collection of (personal) scripts for processing and analyzing fish tracking data.
-The plan is to move common functions to the [glatos R package](https://github.com/inbo/glatos) or other packages, e.g. [actel](https://github.com/hugomflavio/actel/).
+This repository contains a collection of scripts for processing and analyzing fish tracking data.
+The plan is to move common functions to relevant R-packages, such as the [glatos R package](https://github.com/inbo/glatos) or other packages, e.g. [actel](https://github.com/hugomflavio/actel/).

 To add a script yourself (or a set of scripts with a common purpose), create a **new directory** in the `scripts` folder.
 Within this folder, put the R/Rmd script(s) together with a `Readme.md` file, describing the scripts in the folder.
 Make sure the following minimal elements are provided: